d12frosted/elpa-mirror/melpa/color-theme-sanityinc-solarized-readme.txt

+;;; Commentary:

-Here are two slightly subdued color themes that are easy on the eyes and cover a reasonably complete set of faces.
+;; Here are two slightly subdued color themes that are easy on the eyes ;; and cover a reasonably complete set of faces.

-The themes are designed for use with Emacs' built-in theme support in Emacs 24.
-However, they also work with older Emacs versions, in which case color-theme.el is required.
+;; The themes are designed for use with Emacs' built-in theme support ;; in Emacs 24.
+However, they also work with older Emacs versions, in ;; which case color-theme.el is required.

-Usage:
+;; Usage:

-If your Emacs has the `load-theme' command, you can use it to activate one of these themes programatically, or use `customize-themes' to select a theme interactively.
+;; If your Emacs has the `load-theme' command, you can use it to ;; activate one of these themes programatically, or use ;; `customize-themes' to select a theme interactively.

-Alternatively, or in older Emacs versions, use one of the provided wrapper commands to activate a theme:
+;; Alternatively, or in older Emacs versions, use one of the provided ;; wrapper commands to activate a theme:

-    M-x color-theme-sanityinc-solarized-light
+;;     M-x color-theme-sanityinc-solarized-light
-    M-x color-theme-sanityinc-solarized-dark
+;;     M-x color-theme-sanityinc-solarized-dark
+;;